sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-eks/deployment.rst

 Step 1 : Create a Persistent Volume
 ---------------------------------------
 The following configuration will create a persistent volume which is backed by the host path, managed by kubernetes.
 The size we have set it up is 10GB.
 This storage will be mounted on the Sparkflows container, at the path where the H2 database is being stored.
+In the below the host path is set to /data/fire

 .. code-block:: YAML